Shh77hope/Brain_tumor_classification/README.md

         no_tumor/

-3. Running the Code
+## Run the Code

-SVM model:
+To train and evaluate the SVM model:

 python main.py --model svm

-ResNet50 model:
+To train and evaluate the ResNet50 model with Grad-CAM:

 python main.py --model resnet --gradcam

+## 📊 Performance

+- ResNet50 Accuracy: ~98%

+- SVM Accuracy: ~84% (with PCA)

+Model performance is visualized with:

+- Training & validation accuracy/loss plots

+- Confusion matrix

+- Grad-CAM heatmaps (for deep learning model interpretability)